SublimeLinter/SublimeLinter/README.md

 ## Installation

 > [!NOTE]
-> The current stable version of Sublime Text, Build 4169, has a bug and cannot install
-> SublimeLinter without requiring a restart.
-You're fine if you have a later dev build, e.g.
-> build 4173.

-> [!NOTE]
 >
 > We're in a transition phase to the newer ST4 plugin host.
 Unless we have
 > more experience for the process, it _may_ be necessary to restart Sublime Text